wqeqwqeq/streamlit-chat-ui-azure-sso/README.md

 - **Write-through Redis caching** for improved performance (all writes go to both cache and database)
 - **Flexible storage modes** configured via `CHAT_HISTORY_MODE` in `.env` (local, postgres, redis)
 - Container-based deployment to Azure App Service
+- **VNet Integration with NAT Gateway** for network isolation and static outbound IP
+- **Network-isolated PostgreSQL** with IP whitelisting (only App Service can connect)
 - Secure infrastructure with Managed Identity and Key Vault

 ## Table of Contents